CanTopay/qradar-thehive-sync/README.md

 # loghelper and sqlhelper
 Well, I like helpers.
-.An helper for logging.
+- An helper for logging.
-.An helper for sqlite ops.
+- An helper for sqlite ops.

 If you also have an interest for automating SOP task assignments (exp. using QRadar Rule groups), have a look at below sample script.
 # thehive-playbook-creator